By Glenn Nelson

 Seattle Times Staff Reporter

-BELLEVUE – It was even better than he’d expected, as comfortable as the slippers Nate McMillan wore while channel surfing like his home were a video Waikiki.
+BELLEVUE – It was even better than he’d expected, as comfortable as the slippers Nate McMillan wore while channel surfing like his home was a video Waikiki.
 No remorse.
 Only a remote control, a soft leather sofa and time on his hands.

 McMillan had waited 12 years for this particular morning.
 To awaken and not have to scurry to treatment and, depending how the treatment went, to practice.
 Then from practice to more treatment to physical therapy to the accupuncturist.
 And then squirm the rest of the day on the couch at home with bags of ice on his knees or his back or whatever injury du jour.